-- 1. A survey of property owners to determine the amount of in-principle support for the idea.
-If it is not supported in principle, the committee will cease working on this idea. - 2.
-If the idea is supported, the committee will decide which option to progress, obtain a detailed design and obtain a detailed costing. - 3.
-Property owners will be asked via a special resolution to vote on a detailed proposal.
+The Committee of Management will most likely then conduct a formal poll of property owners to determine the amount of in-principle support for the idea.
+If it is not supported in principle, the committee will cease working on this idea.
+If it is supported, the committee will decide which option to progress, obtain a detailed design and obtain a detailed costing.
+The property owners will then be asked via a special resolution to vote on a detailed proposal.